kjordahl/Pyralis/README.txt

 3 FILES
 --------
-~oneflymoving.c~: A very simple program using timer1 for PWM but just
+~t45/oneflymoving.c~: A very simple program using timer1 for PWM but just
         ~_delay_ms()~ for timing flashes and intervals.
 Only one male at a time, moving sequentially from one LED to the next.
 No randomness, sequence repeats every 6 flashes.
         (uses only 338 bytes of flash memory)

-~pair.c~: The simplest possible program using internal timers for both
+~t45/pair.c~: The simplest possible program using internal timers for both
         PWM and generating interrupts.
 Simulates a pair of fireflies, the male is always flashing every 6 s, from a random location each flash.
 The female will [pseudo-]randomly appear and disappear, responding 2 s after the male's flash.
         (uses 1344 bytes of flash memory)

-~pyralis.c~: The full simulation program.
+~t45/pyralis.c~: The full simulation program.
 Starts with one male flashing
         with a period of 5.9 ± 0.6 s.
 Additional males will arrive randomly at different times and periods, and will fall into sync with existing males.
 Females may respond if all males